Today's Articles

 She held shorthand classes in her home when Blacks could not enter business schools.
 The couple's celebration of their 25th wedding anniversary in 1918 included singing and was reported in local newspapers.
 Nellie's sister, Lula, and brother-in-law lived with them in St. Paul.
 In 1927, she moved to Monrovia, Liberia, with her husband when he was appointed U.S. envoy to Liberia.
 Two years later, he died from yellow fever in 1929.
 After her husband's death, she returned to Nashville.
 In 1930, the United States House of Representatives voted not to grant her the equivalent of a year of her husband's salary because it was not shown that she depended on him.
 However, in 1935, Congress approved the grant.

 Around that time, Francis was living in Long Beach, California, after attending the 1932 Summer Olympics in Los Angeles.
 Nellie Francis died on December 13, 1969.
 She is buried with her husband in Nashville’s Greenwood Cemetery.
-She is one of 25 women honored for her role in achieving women's right to vote in the Minnesota Woman Suffrage Memorial on the grounds of the State Capitol in St. Paul.
+She is one of 25 women honored for achieving women's right to vote in the Minnesota Woman Suffrage Memorial on the grounds of the State Capitol in St. Paul.

 To Become a Social Worker